 Image: Eating and activity guidelines for New Zealand adults Ministry of Health, NZ

 Some herbal teas may be harmful in pregnancy, such as aloe, buckthorn bark, chamomile, coltsfoot, comfrey, juniper berries, Labrodor tea, lobelia, pennyroyal, sassafras and senna leaves (alpine tea).
-Therefore, avoid these teas if you are pregnant or breastfeeding.
+You should avoid these teas if you are pregnant or breastfeeding.

 Some fermented drinks such as kombucha, kefir or kvass can contain low levels of alcohol.
 If you are pregnant or breastfeeding, it is best to avoid alcohol and any alcohol-containing drinks.
 Read more about alcohol and pregnancy.